Azure/azure-devtestlab/Artifacts/windows-slack/README.md

     > powershell.exe -ExecutionPolicy bypass -File startChocolatey.ps1 -PackageList slackmsix64 -Username {userName} -Password {password}

 {userName} and {password} - This is credentials of the user for which you want to install the package.
-After executing this command, you must  make a logout.
+After executing this command, you must relogin.